How to Find Rest for Your Soul

 9. Accept His Pace

-"He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul."
-(Psalm 23:2-3)
+“He maketh me to lie down in green pastures: he leadeth me beside the still waters.
+He restoreth my soul.”

+Notice the pace: lying down, still waters, restoration.
 God's pace is not frantic.
-If your life is frantic, you might be moving faster than He is leading.
+If your life is frantic, you may be moving faster than He is leading.

 10. Receive Grace